-Unmanned aircraft system, other than a balloon or a kite, having a mass of not more than 20 kilogrammes without its fuel but including any articles or equipment installed in or attached to the aircraft at the commencement of its flight.
+unmanned aircraft system, other than a balloon or a kite, having a mass of not more than 20 kilogrammes without its fuel but including any articles or equipment installed in or attached to the aircraft at the commencement of its flight.

-(ii) Small unmanned surveillance aircraft

-A small unmanned aircraft which is equipped to undertake any form of surveillance or data acquisition.
+(ii) Small unmanned surveillance aircraft a small unmanned aircraft which is equipped to unde a small unmanned aircraft which is equipped to undertake any form of surveillance or data acquisition.